-- Set the spool tension before you use your fishing reel (explained in the beginning of this post).
+- Set the spool tension before you use your fishing reel (explained at the beginning of this post).

-- Make sure the fishing line you’re using is properly matched to technique.
-Heavier line needs more weight to cast.
-If you try to cast forty pound test fishing line as hard as you can with a split shot weight on it you’re asking for problems.
-Light rigs or lures means using lighter line.
+- Make sure the fishing line you’re using is properly matched to the technique.
+The heavier line needs more weight to cast.
+If you try to cast a forty-pound test fishing line as hard as you can with a split shot weight on it you’re asking for problems.
+Light rigs or lures mean using the lighter line.